 With her deep industry involvement and expertise in settlement cycles, Céline shares key insights on the recently published EU High-Level Roadmap, Euroclear’s preparations, and the challenges ahead.

-New webinar - The EU journey to T+1: A new streamlined operational day – reducing complexity and enhancing settlement efficiency
+Recording on demand - The EU journey to T+1: A new streamlined operational day – reducing complexity and enhancing settlement efficiency

 With greatly compressed timescales under the T+1 settlement regime its acknowledged than many existing processes will have to change.
 The structure and dynamics of the operational day will evolve to embrace these changes, simpler, faster, smoother.
 This third episode of a series of T+1 webinars as we explore how Euroclear Bank is redesigning its operational day to optimise its processes and to offer a more resilient infrastructure to enhance stability and reduce complexity.
 Learn how our new operational day gives you instant control over positions and liquidity and how our optimised start of day priorities APAC securities and cash flows for better liquidity management.